-Integrated Story (30%)
+Robot approved: integrated story (30%)

 Create your first integrated media story.
 You can choose to create a work of digital journalism or a communications piece.
-If the latter, your proposal must have included the communications issue you are trying to solve.
+If the latter, your proposal must include the communications issue you are trying to solve, in a short comms plan (See class website for a sample.)
 Integrated storytelling is not simply just an anchor medium "plus" some other media.
 (For example, a text article with an accompanying graphic or video.)
 Ideally, these will be pieces of work wherein the whole is greater than the sum of its parts.
 So, think in terms of creating a story in which the variety of media will create a synthesis of ideas, where more is communicated because of the methods used.
 You may use any platform and technology you wish to create this project, but it must be an original work and any data used must be properly sourced.

-Due: November 30
+Due: November 15